esl/MongooseIM/doc/graphql-api/Admin-GraphQL.md

 The authentication for global admin is optional because this endpoint shouldn't be exposed outside.
 The credentials set in the handler section in the config enables the authentication.
 Please see the [GraphQL handler](../configuration/listen.md#handler-types-graphql-api-mongoose_graphql_cowboy_handler) section for more details.

-The base64-encoded string should have form `LOGIN:PASSWORD`, where:
+The base64-encoded string should have the form `LOGIN:PASSWORD`, where:

 - `LOGIN` is the login set in the config,